Indicia-Team/indicia-docs/site-building/warehouse/custom-attributes.rst

   want the postcode to be required, but making it required at this point means that other surveys which want an optional postcode input cannot use your attribute.
 On the other hand, adding a format check to ensure that the postcode is valid would be useful in all cases, so it is good practice to define this rule at this point.
-We'll see how to make the attribute mandatory for each specific survey later.
+It's possible to then enable the required validation rule for this attributes survey dataset specific settings.

 A regular expression is a tool used in many programming environments for pattern matching in pieces of text.
 It can be a bit bewildering at first, but by allowing regular